ksood82/hw_Assignmen_Fintech1/README.md

 Current is not a public company so financial data is not available but as of 2021, the company has a revenue of $9.6MM.
 The company did raise several rounds of funding:

-<li> Current triples valuation to $2.2 billion; Raises $220 million in Series D funding. [^source1]
+<li> Current triples valuation to $2.2 billion; Raises $220 million in Series D funding.
-<li> Current announces $131 million in Series C funding; Surpasses 2 million members. [^source1]
+<li> Current announces $131 million in Series C funding; Surpasses 2 million members.
-<li> Current raises $20 million in Series B, expands Visa partnership and surpasses 500,000 customers. [^source1]
+<li> Current raises $20 million in Series B, expands Visa partnership and surpasses 500,000 customers.

 Generally, success of the early start up or Fintech is measured by my number of new customers or sign ups.
-Current in last two years have surpassed 2 million customers.
+Current in last two years have surpassed 2 million customers.[^source1]